skrysmanski/devlog/content/articles/cpp/project-tutorial-2--project-dependencies/index.md

 }
 ```

 Again, this (and the project "MyProgram" as well) use a precompiled header file named "stdafx.h".
-Precompiled headers are explained in [[1747|another article]].
+Precompiled headers are explained in [another article](project-tutorial-3--precompiled-headers.md).

 ### The Code: MyProgram